bitwarden/help/_articles/getting-started/getting-started-organizations.md

 ## Congratulations!

 You've setup your new Bitwarden accounts, created an Organization, learned a bit about your Vaults, and shared an item!
 Nice work!
+If you want to upgrade to a paid Organization to unlock [lots of additional features]({{site.baseurl}}/article/about-bitwarden-plans/), navigate to your Organization **Settings** &rarr; **Subscription** view and select the **Upgrade Plan** button:

+{% image plans-and-pricing/upgrade-org.png Upgrade your Organization %}